-1. Press the the button on the steering wheel.
-A tone will sound.

-2. Say: "Call" (A).
+- 1. Press the wife button on the steering wheel.
+A tone will sound. - Say: "Call" (A).
+The system acknowledges the command and announces the next set of available commands. - 3.
+Say "Phone Number" (B).
 The system acknowledges the command and announces the next set of available commands.

-Say: "Special Dialing" to dial more than 10 digits or any special characters.
+Say: "Special Number" to dial more than 10 digits or any special characters.

-- 3. Say "Phone Number" (B).
-The system acknowledges the command and announces the next set of available commands. - 4.
-Say the number you wish to call starting with the area code in single digit format C. If the system has trouble recognizing the correct phone number, try entering the number in the following groups: 3-digit area code, 3-digit prefix and the last 4-digits.
+4. Say the number you wish to call starting with the area code in single digit format C. If the system has trouble recognizing the correct phone number, try entering the number in the following groups: 3-digit area code, 3-digit prefix and the last 4-digits.
 For example, 555-121-3354 can be said as "five five five" as the 1st group, then "one two one" as the 2nd group, and "three three five four" as the 3rd group.
-For dialing more than 10 digits or any special characters, say "Special Dialing".
+For dialing more than 10 digits or any special characters, say "Special Number".
 See "How to say numbers" in this section for more information.